seaarcpho/plugins/plugins/fileparser/README.md

 Config files can also be nested.
 In this case, the deepest and most specific config is always used.

-Configs are searched and loaded dynamically when the plug-in is executed.
+Configs are searched and loaded when the plug-in is executed.
 They can be added, modified or removed while pv is running.

 #### `parserconfig` file structure